|

 Hispanics are gaining more prominent roles

-in American life,
+in American life, their representation in

-their representation in movies and television
+movies and television hasn't been keeping

-hasn’t been keeping up with their growth.
-Giving
+up with their growth.
+Giving Hispanics

-Cheryl Quintana Leader, President of INDIVISION
+Quintana Leader, President of INDIVISION Productions in

-Monica, California.
+Santa Monica, California.
+As the producer,

-As the producer, director and writer of
+director and writer of projects created

-projects created by her company, she’s been
+by her company, she's been successful at

-successful at giving other Americans a taste
+giving other Americans a taste of the Hispanic

-of the Hispanic point of view.
+point of view.

 Click